Best pick-up trucks 2021

 The best pick-up trucks in the UK

 But which pick-up trucks for sale in the UK are the best?
-Here we list all the trucks currently in dealers, with 8 models available, after the demise of the Fiat Fullback, while the Renault Alaskan has still to make it across The Channel to dealers.
+Here we list all the trucks currently in dealers, with seven models available to choose from.

 Past versions of the Ford Ranger were solely focused on practicality and usability, but the current version has gone some way to ditching this perception and there is now a sense of style to go with the workhorse image.
 It’s closer than ever to an SUV for mechanical sophistication, but it’s built to last, has excellent off-road ability and can tow 3,500kg in some guises.

 In a bid to keep rivals at bay, Ford has modernised the styling inside and out, adding a clutch of the latest technology and safety features.
 Engineers also moved to improve the driving experience with engine and suspension upgrades.

 The Ranger's 2.0-litre EcoBlue engine comes in three power outputs: 128bhp, 168bhp and 210bhp, with a six-speed manual gearbox as standard for all versions, except the high-spec Thunder and Raptor variants, which use a ten-speed auto transmission.

 Ford builds Regular Cab, Super Cab and Double Cab versions of the Ranger, with the most popular Double Cab bodystyle offering four doors and five seats to the Super Cab’s suicide back doors and occasional rear seating.
 You can seat five at a squeeze too, with the Double Cab having just enough legroom for a 6ft adult to sit behind a 6ft driver.
 Headroom is OK in the back, so longer journeys with four on board are not out of the question.